Qualified Teachers in High Demand as Illinois Faces Shortage

 In 2019, legislation was passed removing the basic skills test required to earn an Illinois Professional Educator License.

 This action was taken to expand the field of prospective teachers, including former student teachers who may have otherwise considered leaving the profession after failing to pass their test.
 It also means aspiring teachers are no longer required to submit ACT, SAT, or TAP scores to the Illinois State Board of Education before testing for their teaching license.

 Being a Qualified Teacher Matters

-Illinois school districts deem it important to have qualified teachers who have the appropriate licensures to teach.
-With that being said, it is reported that school districts are feeling more inclined to ask retired teachers to return part time as substitutes because of their qualifications.
-This trend further illustrates that schools need to fill positions with qualified, licensed teachers who strive to utilize their education to enrich the lives of their students and, in turn, enrich their own lives in the process.
+It is essential to Illinois school districts that they hire teachers with the appropriate licenses.
+However, this trend further illustrates that schools need to fill positions with qualified, licensed teachers who strive to utilize their education to enrich the lives of their students and, in turn, their own.

 Opportunities for New Teachers

 At the start of the 2019-2020 academic year, Fox Business reported that Illinois school districts had more than 4,000 unfilled jobs, with over 1,800 of those jobs being teaching positions.

 With an increase to the minimum salary, schools expect new, qualified teachers to apply for these positions.
 A bachelor's degree and an Illinois Professional Educator License may no longer cut it as more schools opt for teachers with advanced degrees.

 A graduate-level teaching degree like a Master of Arts in Teaching (MAT) or a Master of Arts in Education (M.A.Ed.) will do more than help you advance your career.
 It will empower you to further excel in doing what matters most--inspiring the next generation.